John A. Macdonald Legacy Review

 • More harm than good

-by Neato, over 3 years ago
+by Neato, about 5 years ago

 Keeping the Macdonald statue in Victoria Park alienates the people that were hurt most by his policies.
 If the city of Regina claims to care about and respect the Indigenous people in the community, then it makes sense to remove the statue from its place of intended celebration and put it somewhere else.
 Personally, I think the RCMP heritage centre would be a great fit, and people can take the time there to learn about the good AND bad that the man did in his time, as well as the good and bad things the RCMP have done.
 Win-win.